 You are probably aware of the devastating events that took place on September 11th, 2001.
 But you may not know what happened to thousands of firefighters, sanitation workers, and emergency personnel in the weeks, months, and years after 9/11.

 This article discusses the controversial detoxification protocol that helped hundreds of Ground Zero workers recover their health when everything else failed.

 Workers Exposed to Hazardous Dust at Ground Zero

 The collapse of the World Trade Center towers on September 11th, 2001, produced a massive dust storm that filled lower Manhattan with a potent mix of toxic substances and cancer-causing agents.

 During the eight-and-a-half-month rescue and clean-up effort, over 40,000 emergency workers were exposed to extraordinary levels of benzene, asbestos, lead, dioxins, and dozens of other toxic substances within the pulverized remains of the two 110-story buildings.

 Ground Zero Workers Develop Long Term Illnesses

-It should come as no surprise that a large number of Ground Zero workers developed serious and lasting health problems in the weeks, months, and years after 9/11.
+It should come as no surprise that many Ground Zero workers developed serious and lasting health problems in the weeks, months, and years after 9/11.

 Respiratory ailments.
 Roughly 70% of ground zero workers reported new or worsened respiratory ailments while working at Ground Zero, according to a 2006 Mount Sinai Medical Center Study.
 Among the most commonly reported symptoms were persistent hacking cough (“World Trade Center cough”), shortness of breath, asthma, and chronic sinusitis.
 These symptoms persisted for years after 9/11 in a majority of workers.